Asabeneh/30-Days-Of-JavaScript/readMe.md

 </html>
 ```

-Open the browser console to see the output from the console.log()
+Open the browser console to see the output from the `console.log()`.

 ![js code from vscode](./images/js_code_vscode.png)